Learn the common signs of mental illness in adults and adolescents.

 You may not use NAMI’s official logo to promote your own event.
-However, NAMI provides a DIY logo and guidance for giving your event that NAMI look.
-Here are some guidelines for using the DIY logo and you can download logos here.
+However, NAMI provides DIY Badges and graphics and guidance for giving your event that NAMI look.
+Here are some guidelines for using the DIY Badge and you can download the badges here.

 Do not define anyone by a diagnosis or condition.
 Instead, use person first language.
 It is important for us to fight to reduce stigma and maintain a positive, supportive tone.
 For more tips on how to write about NAMI, please see NAMI’s Identity Guide.

 NAMI does not reimburse individuals for any expenses related to your DIY event.
 NAMI is not financially responsible for any staging or other event expenses.

 Please mail the proceeds from your event to NAMI within 30 days of the event to the following address:

 Checks should be made out to NAMI.
 You may also donate with a credit card by visiting nami.org/donate or by calling 888-999-NAMI (6264).